Pierre Pavillon

-Pierre Pavillon (1612-1670) was a French architect and sculptor.
+Pierre Pavillon (1612–1670) was a French architect and sculptor.

 Biography

 Early life

-Pierre Pavillon was born on 20 February 1612 in Paris.
-His father, Henri Pavillon (unknown-1651), was a painter.
-His mother was Marguerite Guilheme.
-His brother, Claude Pavillon, was a painter too, and his other brother, Henri Pavillon, was a sculptor.
+Pierre Pavillon was born on 20 February 1612 in Paris to Henri Pavillon (unknown–1651), a painter, and Marguerite Guilheme.
+He had two brothers: Claude, a painter, and Henri, a sculptor.
 He was trained as an architect in Paris from 1625 to 1630.

 Career

-As an architect, his work focused on Roman Catholic religious buildings and on hôtel particuliers for the wealthy elite.
+As an architect, his work focused on Roman Catholic religious buildings and hôtel particuliers for the wealthy elite.

 He designed the Chapelle des Ursulines, a Roman Catholic chapel on the Rue Mignet listed as a monument historique since 1924.
 Additionally, he designed the Chapelle Saint Mitre, another Roman Catholic chapel, on the Route d'Eguilles.